 International Students will not be able to register for classes without first purchasing SJSU health insurance.
-CSU Healthlink is a comprehensive low cost insurance program that includes coverage for accidental injury/sickness, medical evacuation, and repatriation and is also valid when traveling outside the United States.
+The comprehensive insurance program includes coverage for accidental injury/sickness, medical evacuation, and repatriation and is also valid when traveling outside the United States.
 You can view the insurance fees and purchase your insurance online before your arrival.

 F-1 students with dependents are recommended to also provide health insurance for their dependents.

 You may purchase coverage in three different ways:

 - Annually, covering you from August 1 to July 31, or

 - Fall semester only, with coverage from August 1 to January 1, or